Jon Bryant: Bio

 He currently resides in Vancouver with his wife Bree (Woodill) Bryant, an actress and model from Halifax.
+They are expecting their first child September 2025.

 Career

-As well as writing and singing his own songs, Bryant has toured throughout North America and Europe and is an artist advocate for World Vision while performing with Canadian music group Starfield.
+Since 2009, Bryant has toured internationally through Canada, Europe and Australia.
+For many years he was an artist advocate for World Vision while performing with the Canadian Country band, Tim & the Glory Boys.
+In 2019, He played throughout Europe opening for American indie folk band Radical Face.

 Bryant's debut album, Two Coasts for Comfort, released on 29 October 2009, was iTunes Canada's "Featured Singer/Songwriter Album of 2009" and garnered a 2011 East Coast Music Award nomination for "Folk Album of the Year".

 In May 2012, Bryant released his follow-up album, What Takes You, which featured a number of Canadian musicians, including JUNO Award winner Meaghan Smith, and guitarist Jason Mingo.

-Bryant has twice performed at the Juno Awards ceremony.